nextflow-io/nf-hack17/abstracts.md

 extensively used pipelines to the Nextflow framework and creating docker/singularity containers for reproducibility.

-### Deploying reproducible data analysis in the EOSC project
+### Standardizing life sciences datasets to improve studies reproducibility in the European Open Science Cloud

 *Jordi Rambla, European Genome-Phenome Archive, CRG, Spain*